yining1023/teachable-machine-p5/README.md

 ## About
-This repo holds a few very basic p5.js examples that uses the models trained using Google's teachable machine prototype.
+This repo holds a few basic [p5.js](http://p5js.org) examples that uses the models trained with Google's teachable machine prototype.

 ## List of examples
 Here are examples of image and audio classifier.